PaloAltoNetworks/gaia/doc/documentation.md

 ##### `GET /awsassets`

-Retrieves the list of stored aws resources.
+Retrieves the list of stored AWS resources.

 Parameters: